w7978708wen/Microsoft-Azure-and-Databricks/README.md

 I used the transformed data sets from Databricks.

 To create a Synapse workspace, I used the same resource group as before.
-However, some other things like the storage account are tied to the Databricks workspace.
+However, some other things like the storage account are tied to the Databricks workspace, such that they cannot be accessed outside of the Databricks workspace.
 Therefore, I created new things like a new storage account to dedicate to the Synanse workspace set-up.

 I downloaded the datasets from the transformed-data folder which belongs to Databrick's storage account.
 Then, I put them in the new storage account's folder, so I can easily access them after opening the Synapse Studio.